 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Pittsburgh and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Pittsburgh rent prices in the chart below.

-Pittsburgh rent prices increased over the last month.
-From December to January, the city experienced a 0.53% increase for the price of a one-bedroom apartment.
-The rent price for a Pittsburgh one-bedroom apartments currently stands at $1,139.0.
+Pittsburgh rent prices decreased over the last month.
+From March to April, the city experienced a -2.76% decrease for the price of a one-bedroom apartment.
+The rent price for a Pittsburgh one-bedroom apartments currently stands at $1,021.0.

 More key findings include:

-Rent increased in Moon Township, PA, Cranberry Twp, PA, Bethel Park, PA .
+Rent increased in Moon Township, PA, Monroeville, PA, Bellevue, PA .

-Rent decreased in Monroeville, PA, Carnegie, PA, Greensburg, PA, Bellevue, PA.
+Rent decreased in Cranberry Twp, PA, Carnegie, PA, Upper St Clair, PA, Greensburg, PA.

 The price for a Pittsburgh one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.